storynoun. a description of events and people that the writer or speaker has invented in order to entertain people

 We weren’t waiting long to get into the arena and out of the rain but once inside, there was a 15 minutes wait for the toilets, (I wasn’t bothered about that- I was just happy to be out the rain) and the brief moment on the loo was sweet relief to my poor foot while I was sat down.

-The next cue was the food and beer cue!!
+The next queue was the food and beer queues!!
 This was easy going to be half an hour.
-There may have been nobody in the cues outside, but that was because they were all in cues in the arena waiting for beer and burgers.
+There may have been nobody in the queues outside, but that was because they were all in queues in the arena waiting for beers and burgers.

-In all our waiting about in different cues, I noticed all the men.
+In all our waiting about in different queues, I noticed all the men.
 From 16 to 60!!
 There were loads of them.
-What were they all doing here.
-Spice Girls had a following that surpassed a thousands of 8 year-old school girls and I was shocked to see the range of their audience.
+What were they all doing here?
+Spice Girls had a following that surpassed thousands of eight year-old school girls and I was shocked to see the range of their audience.
 But the more the merrier, I guess.

 Through the gaps in the stands we could see the rain was stopping.
 Even in our plastic ponchos and half sodden, we were still the best dressed Spice Girls in the arena and I was chuffed to bits at how awesome everyone looked.